Academic and Medical Service Directors…

 Importantly, the health care provider themselves are very enriched by the cultural experience and often find that Latino patients are delightful to work with, mitigating burn out.
 Finally, being able to speak Spanish greatly increases the profession prospects and makes the healthcare provider a much more desirable and productive team member.
 Spanish is rapidly becoming an essential medical skill.

-Our base in is San Miguel de Allende and Guanajuato City, a direct two-hour flight from Dallas or Houston.
-It provides an incredible cultural immersion experience and safety has never been an issue.
+Our base in is San Miguel de Allende and Guanajuato City, a direct two-hour flight from Dallas or Houston… an incredible cultural immersion experience!

-We welcome you and your organization to partake in this life changing experience!
+We welcome you and your organization to partake in this life changing program.

 Professor of Emergency Medicine and Ashoka Fellow